chumpblocckami/MasterThesis/August.md

 - I need to consider to add 'link' references, such as complete link that i might need to scrape them.

 ### Lun.
 03.08.2020
 Setting up the conda enviroment, updated all packages and created another cluster in MongoDB.
-It took all days, because my computer is commodity hardware and because there was problem with dns connecting to the mongoDB online cluster.
+It took all day, because my computer is commodity hardware and because there was problem with dns connecting to the mongoDB online cluster.

 ### Sab 01.08.2020 - Dom.
 02.08.2020
-Relax
+Week end offline